-Smoked mackerel risotto gets a hint of sweetness from garden peas which is balanced with a squeeze of lemon and a sprinkle of chilli flakes.
+Smoked mackerel risotto gets a hint of sweetness from garden peas, which is balanced with a squeeze of lemon, dried chilli flakes and dill.

 Smoked Fish Risotto